 Example sentence: Noah shouted "yeet" when he beat his friend in Fortnite (a video game).

-This means to be culturally in touch and enlightened regarding current societal issues.
+This means being culturally in touch and enlightened regarding current societal issues.

 Example sentence: "You need to get woke."

 This is someone's reaction when someone says something that shocks or surprises them.